 In a critical analysis of these “ongoing” trials, it draws attention that some of them are in a non-updated state or have been closed or cancelled without completing recruitment or for no well-defined causes.
 This generates some doubts about the methodology, or worse, about the efficacy or safety.
 Actually, no alerts have been publicised about safety, so it cannot be a real concern, but it is better to wait for new trials and the completion and publication of the ongoing trials’ results.

-DISCUSION
+DISCUSSION

 FI is a frequent, chronic and highly limiting condition affecting mainly quality of life and with very important economic implications.
 Its current treatment is multimodal and progressive.
 If conservative and pharmacological management fails, a variety of invasive procedures are available: sacral or tibial nerve stimulation, the injection of bulking agents, sphincter repairs, sphincter substitution using the gracilis muscle or an artificial device, and finally in totally refractory patients, a proximal stoma may be useful.
 To summarise, these procedures have moderate short-term efficacy and decreasing or unknown long-term efficacy, and many have high morbidity rates and compromised cost-effectiveness.
 In this context, a cellular therapy based in SCs is an attractive potential alternative.